 Ghana Country Advisor

-A first year student at Tufts University in Boston MA, Ariel is committed to community service and social justice.
+A second year student at Tufts University in Boston MA, Ariel is committed to community service and social justice.
 She has previously worked as a Young Leadership Intern J Street and an Assistant Career Coach for Refugees at JVS Boston.
 She is expected to graduate in 2023 with a Bachelor's degree in Civic Studies and Sociology.